Fund for National Projects

 - Does the project reflect sharp, refined, strategic thinking?

-- Will this project have significant impact on the national dance, jazz, presenting and/or theatre field?
+- Will this project have significant impact on the national dance, jazz, presenting and/or theater field?

 - Does the project expand the range of services, activities or body of knowledge available today?